cjrcoding/rvrs-lang/README.md

 Calm aesthetic — designed for clarity and reflection

-Inspired by nature, myth, and meaning
+Inspired by nature, myth, and meaning.

-This is a language with soul.

 ---